JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 etc.).
 Serverless brings the internal design of the packaged, stateless components i.e. components built according to 12-factor app design.
 Step Functions' contribution is orchestration which can bridge AWS Lambda and other computer services.
-The core model of a server loveless architectured app is a Step Functions state machine managing Docker containers.

-Now that AWS Lambda can be viewed as essentially just stateless Docker billed by the millisecond, serverless is dead; long live serverless.

-## Introduction

 As is usual for an AWS re:Invent conference, the 2020 edition involved [many announcements on multiple